abhayagiri/beginning-our-day/manuscripts/markdown/vol1-talks.md

 shake the tree, knocking the branches down, taking the fallen fruit for themselves.

-Evening comes and the king returns to the same spot.
+Evening comes, and the king returns to the same spot.
 There, before him, is this poor, bashed up, barren tree where he believed all of the mangoes would be hanging.
 He is disappointed and thinks to himself, *This is really sad.
 This big tree’s been beaten up and abused.* He looks around and sees another mango tree that is not very full and does not have many mangoes on it.
 Reflecting to himself he thinks, *That tree seems to be the same as it was before.
-There is a real problem with having a full tree—and it’s the same with my life: I have many duties, responsibilities, and many people around me.
+There is a real problem with having a full tree, and it’s the same problem I have with my life: I have many duties, responsibilities, and many people around me.
 Maybe I should transform my life to be more like this scrawny mango tree and step out of my duties and responsibilities.* That was his impetus to go forth on the spiritual path to become a religious seeker.
-In the future, whenever he was asked who his teacher was, he would respond: “A mango tree was my teacher.”
+In the future, whenever he was asked who his teacher was, he would respond: “A mango tree was my teacher” (Jā 22.60-61).

 So when we consider the circumstances, the events, and the natural processes around us, we see that truth is being displayed all the time.